CCAHybridLab/HLResources/Arduino/Tutorials/IoT_Devices_CCA/README.md

 # Using IoT Devices on CCA Network
-## &emsp; 1.
-Find Device's MAC Address.
+## 1. Find Device's MAC Address.
 Run the following code in Arduino IDE connected to your device:
    ```
    #include <WiFi.h>